chiravdave/llm-playground/README.md

 - Completions & Chat interface with user, and assistant messages
 - Parameter controls for temperature, max output token length, top-p, and top-k
-- Responsive layout with sidebar navigation
+- Works with any model hosted on Huggingface
-- Built with React and Tailwind CSS
+- Fully offline operation after a one-time download of model weights; no internet connection needed to run or interact with your LLMs.

 ## Tech Stack